About I3RC

 - publishing an open-source toolkit (community 3D Monte Carlo code)

-- A special issue entitled Remote Sensing of Cloud and Aerosol Properties in a Three-Dimensional Atmosphere is prepared by the journal Remote Sensing.
-Manuscript submissions are welcome until December 31, 2020.
+- The journal Remote Sensing published a special issue titled Remote Sensing of Cloud and Aerosol Properties in a Three-Dimensional Atmosphere.

-- Several presentations on 3D radiative transfer were given at the 15th Conference on Atmospheric Radiation of the American Meteorological Society, which took place in Vancouver, Canada, on July 9-13, 2018.
+- Several presentations on 3D radiative transfer were given at the 15th Conference on Atmospheric Radiation of the American Meteorological Society (Vancouver, Canada, July 9-13, 2018).

-- The 3D radiative transfer model MCBRaT3D has been released to the public in 2018.
+- The 3D radiative transfer model MCBRaT3D was released to the public in 2018.
 MCBRaT3D is an extended version of the I3RC Monte Carlo model that can perform 3D broadband solar radiative transfer simulations.

-- A session entitled Frontiers and Challenges in the Applications of Radiative Transfer (with interests including 3D radiative transfer) was held at the Asia Oceania Geosciences Society (AOGS) 2018 meeting that took place in Honolulu, Hawaii on June 3-8, 2018.
+- A session entitled Frontiers and Challenges in the Applications of Radiative Transfer (with interests including 3D radiative transfer) was held at the Asia Oceania Geosciences Society (AOGS) 2018 meeting (Honolulu, Hawaii, June 3-8, 2018).

-- A session entitled 3D Cloud Modeling as a Tool for 3D Radiative Transfer, and Conversely was held at the 2017 AGU-JpGU Joint Assembly in Chiba, Japan.
-The session included 18 presentations.
+- A session entitled 3D Cloud Modeling as a Tool for 3D Radiative Transfer, and Conversely was held at the 2017 AGU-JpGU Joint Assembly (Chiba, Japan).

-- The 3D radiative transfer model IMC-emission has been released to the public in 2017.
+- The 3D radiative transfer model IMC-emission was released to the public in 2017.
 IMC-emission is an extended version of the I3RC Monte Carlo model that can consider thermal emission in monochromatic 3D radiative transfer simulations.